 Sarah Banet-Weiser is a professor in the School of Communication at USC Annenberg, and holds a joint appointment at the University of Pennsylvania Annenberg School for Communication.
+She also serves as the director of the new Annenberg Center for Collaborative Communication.
 Her teaching and research interests include feminist theory, race and the media, youth culture, popular and consumer culture, and citizenship and national identity.

 Her book, Authentic™: The Politics of Ambivalence in a Brand Culture (New York University Press, 2012), explores brand culture and political possibility through an investigation of self-branding, creativity, politics and religion.
 It was the winner of the 2012 International Communication Association’s Outstanding Book Award.
 Also published in 2012 was Commodity Activism: Cultural Resistance in Neoliberal Times (New York University Press), co-edited with Roopali Muhkerjee.